Posts

 Image

-Photo Credit: ZukimanMohamad@pexels Some people savor what they do, finding joy in each task.
+Photo Credit: #ReadReflectRejoice Some people savor what they do, finding joy in each task.
 Others endure their work, living for the weekend.
 It’s easy to get stuck in a cycle, trapped by the gravitational pull of present circumstances.
 But as AA Milne so beautifully phrased it through Winnie the Pooh: “I always get to where I’m going by walking away from where I’ve been.”
 In 2024, I stumbled upon a new word: Passionpreneur.
 What’s a passionpreneur, you ask?
 The dictionary defines it as someone who discovers their passion, transforms it into a profitable business, and in doing so, positively impacts others' lives.
 Inspiring, isn’t it?
 Yet, embarking on such a journey isn’t always simple.
 Like a spacecraft breaking free from Earth’s gravity, stepping into a new realm requires its own form of escape velocity .
 This metaphorical velocity propels us away from unhappiness, self-doubt, and the fear of the unknown.
 So, how does one generate this escape velocity?
-Experts suggest a comb...
+Experts suggest a combin...